Azure/azure-kusto-labs/databricks-adx-integration/README.md

 # Big data analytics using Azure Data Explorer and Azure Databricks

-### _A production-proven architecture for analyzing dozens of terabytes logs every day_
+### _A production-proven architecture for analyzing hundreds of terabytes of logs every day_

-_This Lab will work through an architecture designed to analyze dozens of terabytes of security logs in production every day.
-We combine Azure Databricks and Azure Data Explorer; both have good names for efficiently processing and analyzing a massive amount of data; to implement the solution.
+_This Lab will work through an architecture designed to analyze hundreds of terabytes of security logs in production every day.
+It is a combination of Azure Databricks and Azure Data Explorer; both products well-known for efficiently processing and analyzing massive amounts of data; to implement the solution.
 You will learn about how to implement the architecture using provided scripts and sample codes.
 The solution also includes these production features: Status monitor, Exactly-once ingestion checks, Custom error-retry, and  Performance metrics alerts.
 After finishing the Lab, users will be able to build systems that can handle up to hundreds of terabytes of data with a slight configuration change.
 This Lab is based on a real-world example of live production systems customers are using today._